 - Nonprofit Resource Development

 The University of Central Florida is one of the largest universities in Florida and offers more than 200 programs at the bachelor, master, and doctoral levels.
-It is a large research university with a lot of opportunities for students and faculty support.
-One of the best things about the online program is that it offers the same curriculum as the residency program at less than half the cost of out-of-state tuition.
+UCF is a large research university with many opportunities for students and faculty support.
+One of the best parts about this online master’s in nonprofit management is that it offers the same curriculum as the residency program at less than half the cost of out-of-state tuition.

-To apply, students must have a 3.0 GPA in their previous studies, three letters of recommendation, a resume, as well as a statement of goals.
-If you are considering a job as an Association Program Director, Community Engagement Director or a Non-profit Executive Director, this masters in non-profit leadership will be worth it to you.
+To apply, students must have a 3.0 GPA in their previous studies, three letters of recommendation, a resume, and a statement of goals.
+If you are considering a job as an Association Program Director, Community Engagement Director or a Nonprofit Executive Director, this master’s in nonprofit management will be worth it to you.

-Northeastern University is the best pick for the MS degree in non-profit management for many reasons.
-It is a top university with a high level of research activity that students can participate in.
-This program requires 45 credits to complete the degree.
+Northeastern University is the best pick for the online master’s degree in nonprofit management for many reasons.
+First, Northeastern is a top university with a high level of research activity that students can participate in.
+This online nonprofit management program requires 45 credits to complete the degree.

 Some of the courses that students will include Financial Management for Nonprofit Organizations and Legal and Governance Issues in Nonprofit Organizations.
-Students also have the option of choosing from one of seven concentrations including:
+You also have the option of choosing from one of seven concentrations including:

-- global studies
+- Global studies

-- human services
+- Human services

-- social media and online communities
+- Social media and online communities

-- sports and social change
+- Sports and social change

-- leadership, organizational communication
+- Leadership, organizational communication